Donna Holwell Legacy Award

-The Donna Holwell Legacy Award has been created to honour individuals who, through their dedication and commitment to Retirement Living, have created a legacy of work resulting in positive change and measurable difference for the sector.
+The Donna Holwell Legacy Award has been created to honour individuals who, through their dedication and commitment to Retirement Community Living, have created a legacy of work resulting in positive change and measurable difference for the sector.

 Nominations are invited for individuals who have a demonstrated history of service in various capacities: exceptional people who have contributed both personally and professionally to the betterment of our sector, especially throughout the COVID-19 pandemic.

 Donna’s contribution to the Retirement Home sector is a shining example of her passion for seniors housing demonstrated by her countless volunteer hours and activities.
 Her commitment was made both locally in her hometown of Orangeville and on a broader scale through her Ontario Retirement Communities Association (ORCA) Board, Ontario Seniors Secretariat and Retirement Home Regulatory Authority (RHRA) committee work.

 Donna was always the first to raise her hand when an opportunity arose to ensure seniors continue to have choice, autonomy and quality of life.
 Donna’s legacy will remind us that she was truly an extraordinary person.